What the hell is up with my hormones?

 For another, there was the aspect of too much red meat messing with her estrogen levels.
 Then another case where a diagnosis was made of adrenal fatigue.
 But was it?
 Take a look at your DHEA levels, you want to know that this is the body’s natural cortisol opponent.
 This goes hand in hand with adrenal fatigue.

 So we know we need to have adequate Omega 3, watch out for Omega 6 (most of us have way to much in our diets as it is) and make sure to be getting adequate levels of DHEA as well.
 But what if we don’t?
 Cortisol is our stress hormone, raise your hand if you don’t have any stress in your life?
 Ya, I didn’t think I would be seeing any hands up.
 Cortisol gets secreted by the adrenal glands, we need it for many functions including immune function and inflammatory response.
 DHEA is also secreted by the adrenals, it also just so happens to be a precursor to estrogen.
 Let me put it this way Low DHEA = low estrogen = high cortisol = bad news.
-To summarize, long periods of stress mean you have long periods of high cortisol, this diminishes your body’s ability to produce much needed DHEA and with that your immune system becomes compromised.
+To summarize, long periods of stress mean you have long periods of high cortisol, this diminishes your body’s ability to produce much-needed DHEA and with that your immune system becomes compromised.
 Enter inflammation all over the place.

 So does this ultimately lead to what is known as histamine intolerance?
 Many believe so.
 But if you head over to your general practitioner and explain all this he will likely shake his head and tell you that you are nuts.
 You see with allopathic medicine it has to be black or white, never grey.
-Enter in the naturopath who says you could possibly be suffering from adrenal fatigue.
-While you do not have full blown adrenal fatigue or a serious debilitating disease what you do have an issue that needs to be dealt with.
+Enter in the naturopath who says you could be suffering from adrenal fatigue.
+While you do not have full-blown adrenal fatigue or a serious debilitating disease what you do have an issue that needs to be dealt with.
 If we do not start to listen to these subtle cues our bodies are giving us we are going to end up in serious trouble.

-So fast forward from perimenopasuse to full blown menopause.
+So fast forward from perimenopasuse to full-blown menopause.
 Your estrogen drops, I mean it’s likely been fluctuating for years already but the serious drop finally has kicked in, this means the DHEA is fluctuating as well.
-So now your cortisol rises, your inflammation rises, the histamine intolerance comes into play and voila, adrenal fatigue.
+So now your cortisol rises, your inflammation rises, the histamine intolerance comes into play and voilà, adrenal fatigue.
 Call it whatever you want, the symptoms are still going to be the same and they are very real.

 So what we need to do is get a healthy balance of Omega 3 back into our diet, I don’t worry about the Omega 6 as it’s in abundance already.
 Now we also need to get the B vitamins back in there as well.
 This cannot be stressed enough for women, especially those who are on a vegetarian or vegan diet.
-You also need to know about food combining, what vitamins are fat soluble and need fat and zinc in order to be properly absorbed (you can schedule a consult if you want to learn who to best absorb and utilize the nutrients in your food) and which ones need to be eaten separate from others as they can have the opposite affect.
+You also need to know about food combining, what vitamins are fat soluble and need fat and zinc in order to be properly absorbed (you can schedule a consult if you want to learn who to best absorb and utilize the nutrients in your food) and which ones need to be eaten separate from others as they can have the opposite effect.

 Let me back up a second here.
-Homocysteine levels rise (that’s the bodies thermostat) when estrogen falls (hello hot flashes).
+Homocysteine levels rise (that’s the body's thermostat) when estrogen falls (hello hot flashes).
 This is typically when your GP will race over with a script for hormone replacement therapy (HT).
 My advice?
 Stay far away from those synthetic hormones or you are asking for a whole slew of health problems down the line.
 If you want to go the replacement route make sure you go to a trained physician who knows about bio identical hormones, that is a way better option.

 But…what if all we have to do is bring the homocysteine levels back to normal range?
 We can do that with a diet rich in B vitamins.
 B9 lowers homocysteine levels which is what you want.
 Folic acid, B12, B6 etc, are all important players.
 Can you imagine?
 If you actually look at these symptoms of menopause and you take a look at the symptoms of high homocysteine they look pretty much identical.
 Google that!
 (No seriously, go google it, I’ll wait).